Man denies kidnapping charge in alleged murder-for-hire plot - KTVZ

 Davis was abducted from his Danville, Vermont, home on Jan.
 6, 2018, and found shot to death the next day in a snowbank on a back road in Barnet.

 Prosecutors detailed the alleged conspiracy in a filing Monday in federal court in Las Vegas.
-They wrote that Davis had been threatening to go to the FBI with information that Serhat Gumrukcu, 39, an inventor and the co-founder of a Los Angeles-based biotechnology company, was defrauding Davis in a multimillion-dollar oil deal between Gumrukcu and Gumrukcu’s brother in 2015.
+They wrote that Davis had been threatening to go to the FBI with information that Serhat Gumrukcu, 39, an inventor and the co-founder of a Los Angeles-based biotechnology company, was defrauding Davis in a multimillion-dollar oil deal Gumrukcu and Gumrukcu’s brother had entered into with Davis in 2015.

 Gurumkcu was facing felony fraud charges in California in 2017 and was working on a deal that came together soon after Davis’ death that gave him significant ownership stake in Enochian Bioscience.